Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Be careful with non-idempotent changes.
 For example, things like the `Vary` header being modified on the shield POP and then again on the edge POP, as this _could_ result in the edge POP getting a poor HIT ratio due to the fact that the shield has appended a header and then that header is appended again as part of the edge POP execution.

+Consideration needs to be given to the use of `req.backend.is_shield` when you get a 5xx (or any other uncacheable error code) back from the origin to the shield POP, because it means an 'pass' state will be triggered.
+When the response reaches the delivery node within the edge POP, the pass state will cause clustering to be disabled and so the origin will no longer be the shield POP (as it was at the start of the request flow).

 Lastly, when enabling shielding, make sure to deploy your VCL code changes first _before_ enabling shielding.
 This way you avoid a race condition whereby a shield has old VCL (i.e. no conditional checks for either `Fastly-FF` or `req.backend.is_shield`) and thus tries to do something that should only happen on the edge cache node.

 ### Debugging Shielding